-The request must be received by the Company on or before the 21st day prior to the Annual General Meeting; for the 23rd Annual General Meeting to be held on 23 May 2022, the cut-off date is 2 May 2022.
+The request must be received by the Company on or before the 21st day prior to the Annual General Meeting; for the 26th Annual General Meeting to be held on 2 June 2025, the cut-off date is 12 May 2025.

-2. Shareholders' Proposals for Resolutions (Section 110 Stock Corporation Act)
+2. Shareholders' Proposals for Resolutions (section 110 of the Stock Corporation Act)

 - "(1) Shareholders of a listed company who together hold one percent of the share capital may send the Company proposals for resolutions in text form in respect of each item on the agenda and request that such proposals, including the names of the requesting shareholders, the reasons for the request, and a statement, if any, by the Management Board or the Supervisory Board be made available on the Company's website as registered in the Companies Register.
-The articles of association may permit a lower stake in the share capital.
+The Articles of Association may permit a lower stake in the share capital.
 A request will be considered if it is received by the Company no later than on the seventh business day prior to the Annual General Meeting.
-The Company is required to meet that request no later than on the second business day after receipt, unless in cases in referred to in paragraph 4.
-Section 108 (4) last sentence applies mutatis mutandis. - (2) If a request concerns a proposal for the election of a member of the supervisory board, the reasoning is replaced by a statement issued by the proposed individual pursuant to Section 87 (2).
-In companies to which Section 86 (7) applies, the Company also has to indicate how many seats on the supervisory board must be held by women and men in order to meet the minimum quota required pursuant to Section 86 (7) and if objections pursuant to Section 86 (9) have been raised. - (3) The Company must open at least one form of electronic communication for the submission of proposals for resolutions, which must not be subject to formal requirements other than those necessary and appropriate for the identification of the shareholders concerned and the content of their proposals.
-Unless the articles of association provide for any other such form of communication, proposals for resolutions may be submitted by fax. - (4) A proposal for a resolution need not be published on the Company's website if - 1. it does not contain a statement of reasons or the declaration pursuant to Section 87 (2), - 2. it would lead to a resolution of the Annual General Meeting that is incompatible with the law or the terms of the articles of association, - 3. a proposal based on the same circumstances has already been published pursuant to paragraph 1, - 4. it objectively qualifies as libel (Section 111 Criminal Code) or insult (Section 115 Criminal Code) or if its publication by the Management Board would constitute a criminal offense, or - 5. the shareholders declare that they will not participate in and will not be represented at the Annual General Meeting.
+The Company is required to meet that request no later than on the second business day after receipt, unless in cases in referred to in Article 4.
+Section 108 (4) last sentence applies mutatis mutandis. - (2) If a request concerns a proposal for the election of a Member of the Supervisory Board, the reasoning is replaced by a statement issued by the proposed individual pursuant to section 87 (2).
+In companies to which section 86 (7) applies, the Company also has to indicate how many seats on the supervisory board must be held by women and men in order to meet the minimum quota required pursuant to section 86 (7) and if objections pursuant to section 86 (9) have been raised. - (3) The Company must open at least one form of electronic communication for the submission of proposals for resolutions, which must not be subject to formal requirements other than those necessary and appropriate for the identification of the shareholders concerned and the content of their proposals.
+Unless the Articles of Association provide for any other such form of communication, proposals for resolutions may be submitted by fax. - (4) A proposal for a resolution does not have to be published on the Company's website if - 1. it does not contain a statement of reasons or the declaration pursuant to section 87 (2), - 2. it would lead to a resolution of the Annual General Meeting that is incompatible with the law or the terms of the Articles of Association, - 3. a proposal based on the same circumstances has already been published pursuant to Article 1, - 4. it objectively qualifies as libel (section 111 of the Criminal Code) or insult (section 115 of the Criminal Code) or if its publication by the Management Board would constitute a criminal offense, or - 5. the shareholders declare that they will not participate in and will not be represented at the Annual General Meeting.

-The statement of reasons need not be published if it comprises more than 5,000 characters and if it gives rise to an offense described in paragraph 4.
+The statement of reasons does not have to be published if it comprises more than 5,000 characters and if it gives rise to an offense described in Article 4.
 If several shareholders submit proposals for resolutions on the same agenda item, the Management Board may combine their proposals and statements of reason.

-- (5) The articles of association of a non-listed company may provide that proposals for resolutions by the shareholders be published prior to the Annual General Meeting.
-Unless provided otherwise, paragraphs 1 through 4 apply mutatis mutandis. - (6) The Company is not liable for any damage arising merely from the fact of publishing proposals for resolutions made by shareholders."
+- (5) The Articles of Association of a non-listed company may provide that proposals for resolutions by the shareholders be published prior to the Annual General Meeting.
+Unless provided otherwise, Articles 1 through 4 apply mutatis mutandis. - (6) The Company is not liable for any damage arising merely from the fact of publishing proposals for resolutions made by shareholders."